About

 * **Async execution** — `#[Asynchronous('notifications')]` routes to RabbitMQ, SQS, Kafka, or DBAL — your choice of transport

-* **Failure isolation** — each event handler gets its own copy of the message, so one handler's failure never blocks another
+* **Failure isolation** — each event handler receives its own copy of the message; one handler's failure never affects another

 * **Retries and dead letter** — failed messages retry automatically, permanently failed ones go to a [dead letter queue](https://docs.ecotone.tech/modelling/recovering-tracing-and-monitoring/resiliency/error-channel-and-dead-letter) you can inspect and replay